 - No backlight for the console

-One is forced to use a treadmill for walking, jogging, or running when the weather is bad outside or if you cannot move out of the house due to various other reasons.
+One is forced to use a treadmill for walking, jogging, or running when the weather is bad outside or cannot move out of the house due to various reasons.

 Low-impact cardio workouts benefit people with bad knees.
 It strengthens the muscles around the knee, increases blood flow to the cartilage, and even increases the chances of weight loss, thereby reducing stress on the knees.